abhilashmnair/Sarcasm-Detection-with-BERT-and-GCN/README.md

-# Sarcasm Detection using Bidirectional Encoder Representation for Transformers and Graph Convolutional Network
+# Sarcasm Detection using Bidirectional Encoder Representations from Transformers and Graph Convolutional Network

 This repository contains the code used in our paper:

-**Sarcasm Detection using Bidirectional Encorder Representations for Transformers and Graph Convolutional Network** submitted at ICMLDE '22, UPES, Dehradun, India
+**Sarcasm Detection using Bidirectional Encorder Representations from Transformers and Graph Convolutional Network** submitted at ICMLDE '22, UPES, Dehradun, India

 Abhilash M Nair, Bhadra Jayakumar, Sanjay Muraleedharan, Dr. Anuraj Mohan